dekoning-lab/grand-conv/ReadMe.md

 To view the results, open `$output/User/UI/index.html` in a standards-compliant web browser like Firefox.

 ---
-###About

-Grand Convergence (`grand-conv`) calculates the posterior expected numbers of convergent and divergent substitutions across all pairs of indendent branches of a phylogeny.
-All calculations are integrated over the posterior distribution of ancestral states and posterior substitutions. `grand-conv` will output site-specific convergence and divergence posterior probabilities for branch-pairs of interest (specified in `grand-conv.ctl`).
-Rate variation across sites is accommodated in the calculations and Yang's node scaling scheme is preserved to facilitate analysis on large phylogenies. `grand-conv` also automatically calculates a **robust, non-parametric errors in variables regression** to estimate a reliable null model from the data.
-Estimates of *excess convergence* are produced by comparing this null model to the data.

-When run with the Data Explorer, `grand-conv` will generate an HTML file (`$output/User/UI/index.html`) which provides several interactive visualizations of the results.
-Pairs of branches with high excess convergence can thus be readily identified, and publication quality figures can be produced automatically.
-Interactive versions of all figures from our 2009 PNAS paper (Castoe, de Koning, et al. 2009) can be automatically generated using the Data Explorer.

-*COMING SOON:* We have also included a pipeline that hooks into our evolutionary simulator, Palantír (Kryukov et al., 2015).
-This pipeline allows a more rigorous analysis of the random expected amount of convergent evolution between each pair of branches.
-It generates simulated data sets possessing *only* random convergence under a site-heterogeneous model of mutation-selection codon substitution that is roughly based on the real data.
-The pipeline will then calculate the random expected distribution of excess convergence for every pair of branches in the tree.
-This allows a more rigorous assessment of excess convergence by providing an empirical P-value that is specific to each pair of branches of interest.

----
 ### Tips and Warnings

 To be completed.